 Attorneys for Hunting Injury Claims

-Members of the Studstill Firm, LLP are both experienced hunters and attorneys.
+Our attorneys at Studstill Firm, LLP are both experienced hunters and attorneys.
 We understand the need for all those individuals handling a firearm to take the necessary precautions to prevent an injury to another person.
 When an injury or death does occur, we fight hard to ensure that the victim and their family have what they need to move forward.
-If you or a loved one has been injured while hunting, or by another person that failed to safely or properly handle a weapon or firearm, call our office today at (229) 247-2299.
+If you or a loved one has been injured while hunting, or by another person that failed to safely or properly handle a weapon or firearm, call our office today.

 We have represented injury victims throughout the state of Georgia.
 Call our offices at (229) 515-8900 to speak with our experienced team.